nubot-nudt/DRIVE/README.md

 <img src="framework.png">
 </div>

-**The hybrid control framework of DRIVE.** The main contributions of thiswork can be summarized as follows:
+**The hybrid control framework of DRIVE.** The main contributions of this work can be summarized as follows:

 - End-to-end learning with embedded admittance control and preference adaptation.
 - Pioneering joint simulation framework for humanoid-driven vehicles.